Arthritis is a common condition in many older cats, though it can occur in younger cats as well.

-The veterinarians at Animal Care Center will work with you to design an arthritis care and management plan for your kitty.
+The veterinarians at Animal Care Center of Castle Pines will work with you to design arthritis care and management plan for your kitty.
 Your plan could include medication, natural therapy, supplements, lifestyle changes, or even laser therapy.
 Read on to learn more about caring for cats with arthritis.

 By altering your cat's lifestyle, you can make it easier for them to live with arthritis.
 Even small changes at home can make a big difference in their comfort levels.
 Some things you can do to improve the home environment of your arthritic cat include: